iterative/dvc.org/static/docs/get-started/visualize.md

 # Visualize

-Now that we have build our pipeline, we need a good way to visualize it to be able to wrap our heads around it.
+Now that we have built our pipeline, we need a good way to visualize it to be able to wrap our heads around it.
 Luckily, dvc allows us to do that without leaving the terminal, making the experience distraction-less.